KFreon/KaelsKabbage/content/posts/1-building-ios-certs-on-windows/index.md

 While this is all still correct, you may still need a Mac to help if you have 2FA on the Apple Id.
 Details at the end.

+ANOTHER UPDATE: This is slightly unrelated to certificates, but the `codeSignIdentity` MUST be `iPhone Developer` regardless of production/development.

 I’m sure some of those guides work, but I was sure it had to be easier than that.
 I found [this post](http://www.iandevlin.com/blog/2012/11/phonegap/building-an-ios-signing-key-for-phonegap-in-windows/) which does it all in four commands…A colleague pointed out that it’s from 2012 and is still relevant, but it works.

 I’ll pull it out here in case the links break but this is all Ian Devlin’s work.
 I’m just replicating it.